arjanjohan/scaffold-sui/README.md

 yarn client
 ```

-This command sets up the IOTA client if it hasnt already.
+This command sets up the IOTA client if it hasn't already.
 It prompts you to select a network (defaults to IOTA testnet if you just press `Enter`).
 Finally, you will be prompted to select the key scheme you want to use.
 If you are unsure which scheme to use just go with the default ed25519 scheme (option 0).

 To view the configuration use this command:
 ```
 yarn view-clients
 ```

-To switch to a certain configured enviroment, use this command:
+To switch to a certain configured environment, use this command:
 ```
 yarn switch-client <envAlias>
 ```